A Random Rule Model: Introduction

 The main empirical findings are as follows.
-First, on identification: both conditions of the global identification theorem are satisfied on the Choices13k data, with rule rankings by responsibility weight highly stable across training samples and ablation rankings moderately stable.
-Second, on the behavioral decomposition: the attention channel (left/right defaults) absorbs roughly half of effective responsibility, consistent with substantial inattention in online data collection.
-Among the structured rules, salience-based comparisons, regret-type comparisons, and modal-outcome screening carry the largest non-attention shares.
-Ablations are even more selective: removing either salience-based comparison produces the largest deterioration in MSE, followed by regret-type comparisons, extreme-max screening, and modal-outcome comparisons, whereas disappointment-type procedures and the modal-average rule contribute little or negative incremental content.
-Rule responsibility shifts systematically with objective menu primitives.
-Along tradeoff complexity, regret shows the steepest decline, the mixture reallocates toward attention and salience-based comparisons, and modal-outcome comparisons weaken, consistent with the view that decision-makers facing more complex tradeoffs fall back on simpler heuristics or default behavior.
-Along dispersion asymmetry, regret declines steeply while attention defaults rise, suggesting that large differences in spread push the gate toward simpler default behavior.
+Both conditions of the global identification theorem are satisfied on the Choices13k data.
+The estimated weights concentrate on a small subset of rules: salience-based comparisons, regret-type comparisons, and modal-outcome screening carry the largest non-attention responsibility shares, while the attention channel absorbs roughly half of effective responsibility, consistent with substantial inattention in online data collection.
+Rule responsibility shifts systematically with menu primitives: along tradeoff complexity, regret declines steeply and the mixture reallocates toward attention and salience; along dispersion asymmetry, regret declines while attention defaults rise.

-Third, on predictive performance: in out-of-sample evaluation, rule-gating (MSE $0.0117$) substantially outperforms neural-network implementations of expected utility ($0.0222$), prospect theory ($0.0206$), and cumulative prospect theory ($0.0215$), as well as a value-based network ($0.0192$), and outperforms a flexible context-dependent neural predictor ($0.0134$).
-Only the Mixture of Theories (MOT, $0.0114$), a mixture-of-experts architecture from \citet{peterson2021}, achieves lower MSE.
-Rule-gating closes about $97\%$ of the Neural-EU-to-MOT gap.
-Moreover, rule-gating outperforms MOT at small-to-moderate training fractions; MOT's advantage emerges only with large samples, consistent with its larger number of free parameters requiring more data to pay off.

-Fourth, on restrictiveness and portability: a permutation-fit diagnostic reveals that rule-gating is essentially fully restrictive --- when trained on randomly permuted choice frequencies, it does no better than a constant predictor, meaning the model cannot absorb structureless variation.
-MOT, by contrast, fits permuted targets about five times better than a constant predictor, indicating substantial capacity to absorb structureless variation.
-This distinction is confirmed by out-of-sample portability: we export all models --- without re-tuning --- to the Choice Prediction Competition 2018 (CPC18) dataset \citep{erev_ert_plonsky_2017,plonsky2017_cpc18}, an independent collection of binary lottery choices with different subjects and a different menu sample.
-Rule-gating and the context-dependent model transfer well, far ahead of the structured benchmarks, while MOT deteriorates sharply.